 - Stone Caps, and the stone edging already leveled and in-place

-- Saw: We used a circular saw, but an end saw would be great if you have one
+- Saw: We used a circular saw; an end saw would be better

 - Pencils (lots of them, you will go through a lot)